donategifts/donategifts/setup.md

 lerna link
 ```

+---
+If you need to add an npm package to our packages you have to manually add the package + version to the package.json of our package and run npm install in the root of the project

+---
 additionally you can add that package with lerna so that it will symlink it during the adding process

 ```bash